-Do your homework when searching for a factoring company.
-Never settle for the first factoring company you see in a Google search or an online article.
 Finding the right factoring company for your business requires diligence, but it’s time well spent and it can save you a lot of headaches and trouble.
-As you’ll see in this article, a variety of factors such as company reputation, factoring costs, and contract terms will influence your decision.
+Do your homework when searching for a factoring company and never settle for the first factoring company you see in a Google search or an online article.
+As you’ll see in this article, a variety of factors such as customer service, factoring costs, and contract terms will influence your decision.

-Call several factoring companies and gauge the attitude, helpfulness and transparency of the company representative.
+Gauge the attitude, helpfulness and transparency of the factoring company representative.
 When talking to the company rep, ask yourself the following questions:

 - Is the sales person really interested in your business?

-- Can the representative answer questions knowledgeably and clearly?
+- Can he or she answer my questions knowledgeably and clearly?